Zubair Hasan

-Zubair Hasan is an Indian economist specialising in Islamic Economics.
+Zubair Hasan (1932 – 2025) was an Indian economist specialising in Islamic Economics.

 Hasan did his undergraduate and PhD at Meerut College in Uttar Pradesh in (1973).
 He started his teaching career at Meerut College (1957) and retired as Professor Emeritus from INCEIF, The Global University of Islamic Finance Kuala Lumpur, Malaysia (2015).

 Hasan was recipient of the IsDB Prize (Islamic Economics) 2009 the OIC COMCEC AWARD 2014 for contribution to Islamic economics and Finance.
-In addition he has been associated with the Maulana Abul Kalam Urdu University, Hyderabad, India, a central government institution of the country as a visiting Professor of Islamic Finance.
-He has served as Head of Department at Post-graduate Vardhaman College Bijnor (Agra University), Reader-Head at Zakir Hussain Delhi College.
+In addition he was associated with the Maulana Abul Kalam Urdu University, Hyderabad, India, a central government institution of the country as a visiting Professor of Islamic Finance.
+He served as Head of Department at Post-graduate Vardhaman College Bijnor (Agra University), Reader-Head at Zakir Hussain Delhi College.
 He also served as chairman of the Economics Department at the IIUM, Malaysia.
 Zubair was sent in 1981 on deputation by Government of India to BasraUniversity/Technical Institute, Amarah, Iraq.

 On retirement, He donated his collection of materials to the INCEIF Library as a distinct collection, the Zubair Hasan Library.
-He continues his association as Professor Emeritus of Economics and Finance with INCEIF.
+Until his passing he continued his association as Professor Emeritus of Economics and Finance with INCEIF.

-Hasan is the son of the Maulvi Mohammad Majeed Hasan, who established the Madina newspaper (1912-1975).
+Hasan was the son of the Maulvi Mohammad Majeed Hasan, who established the Madina newspaper (1912-1975).

+Hasan died on 2025, at the age of 92–93.